Which courts specialize or deal with construction disputes? Can decisions be appealed?

 The parties may agree to submit to the jurisdiction of the courts in the Dubai International Financial Centre (DIFC) however as these courts are primarily commercial courts it is unclear how they would address complex construction issues.

 In civil cases, litigation is commenced by a 'pursuer' against a 'defender'.
 Claims of lesser value will start in a local court, the Sheriff Court.
 More substantial civil claims are heard in the Court of Session, often using the more streamlined commercial action procedure.
 The Court of Session consists of an 'Outer House' and an 'Inner House'.
+Normally a single judge, called a Lord Ordinary, presides over a case in the Outer House.
+Financial claims started in the Court of Session must be for at least £100,000 and claims for less than that amount must be started in the Sheriff Court.
 Decisions of the Outer House can be appealed to the Inner House.
 The ultimate civil court of appeal in Scotland is the Supreme Court of the United Kingdom.
 For small claims that are worth less than £5,000, the Simple Procedure can be used (which does not require the involvement of a solicitor).

 Generally, construction disputes are heard in the civil court of the state where the project is located.
 If the claimant asks for something other than damages, for example, a party requests an injunction or specific performance, then the case will be heard in the state’s equity court, often called chancery court.
 Otherwise, the case will be heard in a court of law.